Jim-Kroovy/Mr-Mannequins-Tools/README.md

 Features:

+Now contains:

-- an animation ready mannequin rig with IK, female bones and other various rigging features
+- an animation ready mannequin rig with female bones and other various rigging features
-- an animation ready first person gun rig (more rigging features at some point)
+- an animation ready first person gun and bow rig (more rigging features at some point)
 - an accurate Blender version of the mannequin and gun materials
-- all mannequin, femmequin and gun meshes
+- all mannequin, femmequin, gun and bow meshes
-- a basic pose interface with some useful rigging options
+- a detailed pose interface with some useful rigging options
-- a custom armature re-targeting script (use my rigging on almost any humanoid)
+- a new WIP custom character mapping system (retargeting within Blender)
+- a modular rigging system that works with any mapped character (my rigging where you want it)
-- a basic socket system for any object (more to come on this)
+- a basic socket system for any object (still more to come on this)
-- the mother of all FBX export scripts (improved animation export code!)
+- the mother of all FBX export scripts (improved animation export code)
-- the father of all FBX import scripts (now imports meshes!)
+- the father of all FBX import scripts (improved animation import code)

 If you want to know how the compatibility works, see [Mannequin Compatibility Explanation](https://www.youtube.com/watch?v=pRoQ3T8chUg&list=PL1VT6HxCKabeKxASV_HUrt3mtn3ld6sa0&index=3).